-Google Chrome recently added a new safe search filter to block websites, which may have malicious links.
-We have noticed that, some websites create continuously annoying pop-up ads.
+Google Chrome recently added a new safe search filter to block websites those may have malicious links.
+We have noticed that some sites create continuously annoying pop-up ads.
 Some websites have adult contents, and we want to hide them from your children.
-So, in these cases we want to block websites on Google Chrome.
-Certainly same question might have arisen in your mind – “How do I block a website on Google Chrome?”.
+So, in these cases, we want to block websites on Google Chrome.
+Indeed same question might have arisen in your mind – “How do I block a website on Google Chrome?”.
 However, there is no such native built-in option on Google Chrome to block websites.
 But, free third-party Chrome store app may do the work for you.
-Actually, there are different ways to block internet access from a specific Windows program.
+There are different ways to block internet access from a particular Windows program.
 But, for blocking websites using a web browser, you need a little bit different technique.
 We occasionally use Windows Hosts file to block a website.
-But, manual edit is not always possible because it is a tricky task.
+But, a manual edit is not always possible because it is a tricky task.
 It is better to use either Windows Parental Control or use Chrome Extensions to block any particular website.

 How to Block Websites on Google Chrome using Ht Employee Monitor

 ‘Ht Employee Monitor’ provides a professional level website filtering service.
 You can block sites by category and keywords.
 Or you can limit the access time on different social media sites and not work related sites.